ItalloDornelas/take-home-backend/README.md

 - Ensure your MySQL database is running and accessible before starting the API.
 - Use tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test API endpoints.

+## CI/CD with Railway
+This project uses **Railway** for continuous integration and deployment of the backend.

+- The API is deployed at: `https://take-home-backend-production.up.railway.app`
+- Note: To access the tasks endpoint, append `/tasks/` to the URL.
+For example: `https://take-home-backend-production.up.railway.app/tasks/`

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.